S-H-A-R-I-N-G stands for “Sending Hope And Rebuilding Into National Goals”, a 508 (c)(1)(a) Spiritual And

 In addition, SU provides access to free cell phone service and business tools. passive investment programs, housing programs, nutritional information and products that provide duplicatable businesses.
 People can advance from zero to hero, regardless of their status upon enrollment.

-Imagine what it could mean to someone with few viable options to suddenly have unlimited opportunities though SU’s Micro Learning Platform.
+Imagine what it could mean to someone with few viable options to suddenly have unlimited opportunities though our Community Trusts.

 Students enroll in Level 0 for free in SU’s unique Peer-to-Peer, Pay-it-Forward Tuition Plan.
-The SU Micro Learning Platform is designed to give people easy access to Class Levels 1 – 10 for a one-time, out of pocket cost of five dollars.
+SU is designed to give people easy access to Class Levels 1 – 10 for a one-time, out of pocket cost of five dollars.

 Students are guided to grow their financial nest egg throughout their education.
 Those that continue through the curriculum have ever increasing opportunities to follow each other into SU’s social entrepreneurial programs.
 Students are shown step-by-step how to receive additional funding, simply by sharing a multitude of products and services with others.